 It is important to highlight the extract standardization requires cutting-edge analytical technology.
 The process must assure each pill or capsule contains the same chemical profile, the same level of active principles.
 Therefore, it is possible to assure the phytomedicine conforms to the same 3 criteria featuring a synthetic drug product: efficiency, quality and safety: essential criteria to obtain the registration with the competent regulatory body (ANVISA, FDA, EMEA).

-The goal of one of Aché’s main innovation platforms, Bioprospera®, is to discover and develop innovative medicines from natural sources, especially from Brazil’s biodiversity, which is the largest and most diverse in the world.
-Brazil has about 22% of the planet’s plant biodiversity, and extensive ethnobotanical knowledge.
-The platform adopts two approaches for discovering active natural molecules and extracts: (i) ethnopharmacology, and (ii) bioprospecting.
-Using scientific rigor, the former reveals the pharmacological and toxicological effects of medicinal plants using systematic bioanalytical techniques.
-The latter, bioprospecting, begins with expeditions and collecting samples from different biomes.
-On the bioprospecting front Aché works in partnership with Phytobios and the research institute CNPEM (Brazilian Center for Research in Energy and Materials), which has a library of natural products from Brazil’s biodiversity and state-of-the-art analytical instruments, like Sirius, the biggest and most complex scientific equipment in Brazil, which is a 4th generation particle accelerator.
-The primary objective of the two projects, in which Aché is partnered with Phytobios and CNPEM, is to discover and develop new medication for use in oncology and dermatology.
+One of Aché's main Innovation Platforms, Bioprospera® aims to discover and develop innovative medicines based on natural sources, especially Brazilian biodiversity, which is the largest and most diverse in the world.
+Brazil has about 22% of the planet's plant biodiversity, in addition to rich ethnobotanical knowledge.
+The platform is based on two approaches to discover active natural molecules and extracts: (i) Ethnopharmacology and (ii) Bioprospecting.
+Using scientific rigor, the first unveils the pharmacological and toxicological effects described for medicinal plants through the application of systematic bioanalytical techniques.
+The second, Bioprospection, begins with expeditions and collections of samples from different biomes.
+On the Bioprospecting front, Aché works in partnership with the company Phytobios and the research institute CNPEM - National Center for Research in Energy and Materials, where the library of natural products from Brazilian biodiversity and state-of-the-art analytical instrumentation are located, such as Sirius, the largest and most complex scientific equipment in Brazil, a fourth generation particle accelerator.
+The two projects that Aché has in partnership with Phytobios and CNPEM have the primary objective of discovering and developing new drugs in the areas of oncology and dermatology.